akauppi/GroundLevel-firebase-es/README.md

 This runs tests for:

-- security rules
+- back end / security rules
-- Cloud Functions
+- back end / Cloud Functions
 - front-end APP

 >Note: There are currently no UI side tests for the project, but this is intended to change, eventually.
 You should look into [Cypress](https://www.cypress.io) if you don't already have a favourite app level testing toolkit.

+>Interestingly, we use [Jest](https://jestjs.io) for the back-end tests but [Cypress](https://www.cypress.io) for the front end.

 ### Dev mode